datahub-project/datahub/metadata-ingestion/README.md

 # Metadata Ingestion

 ## Prerequisites
-1. Before running any metadata ingestion job, you should make sure that Data Hub backend services are all running.
+1. Before running any metadata ingestion job, you should make sure that DataHub backend services are all running.
 Easiest way to do that is through [Docker images](../docker).
 2. You also need to build the `mxe-schemas` module as below.
     ```